RealismusModding/FS17_seasons/README.md

 - Prices of almost everything changes during a year, realistically.
 - You can't sell grass/hay/straw in an unbaled form.
 (Price is 0)
 - You can't sell wet grass bales (price is 0)
+- Income from missions is reduced to ~5x what a worker would earn if 100% of the time for a mission is used.

 ### Helpers
 - Wages have been changed to fit the new economy.